holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/02_class_randomness/lesson_plan_1.md

     - Show YouTube video
         - https://youtu.be/7ESK5SaP-bc?si=UuuSXWkl5mz-Vm8K&t=62
         - How does this relate to what we just did?
-- Code review
+- Code discussion
+    - Hand out _my_ solution for "Monte Carlo Circle" worksheet: `monte_circle_1.py`
-    - Spin the wheel!
+    - Discuss
 - Randomness talk
     - Random is hard
     - Humans are really bad at random